EngDolba/Database-Application/README.md

 - `get_most_popular_product`:
     - Return the name of the product with the highest number of orders.
     - Example: `get_most_popular_product` (Returns `iphone`)

+  `generate_orders_report`:
+    - Generate a report of all orders, including the product ID, product name, quantity, price, cost of goods sold (COGS), and selling price.

+  `export_orders_report`:
+    - Export the report of all orders to a CSV file at the specified file path.

 - `exit`:
     - Close the console application.